 Cryogenic Sapphire Clock

-The culmination of 20 years of leading-edge fundamental research, combined with cutting-edge engineering, has led to a disruptive technology that is now revolutionizing a vital Australian defence asset.
-The sapphire clock offers a 1000-fold improvement in timing precision, which delivers an improved ability for Australian Defence to identify threats to Australia using the Jindalee Over-The-Horizon Radar Network.
+The culmination of 20 years of leading-edge fundamental research, combined with cutting-edge engineering, has the potential to provide a step-change in performance of a vital Australian defence asset.
+The sapphire clock, developed by the Institute for Photonics and Advanced Sensing, offers a 1000-fold improvement in timing precision, which has the potential to improve the ability for Australian Defence to identify threats to Australia using the Jindalee Over-The-Horizon Radar Network.
+The clock is so good its performance is the equivalent of only losing or gaining one second every 40 million years.

 Learn more about the Sapphire Clock